Table of Contents

 For this to work out, you will need to be very assertive with yourself.
 If your cut-off time is 5 PM, then do not work for a minute longer.
 It can be tempting to continue working as you will be at home; however, that is where you will need to remind yourself that your work time is over.
 You might need to be very clear with your co-workers too.

 At times, companies can expect workers to be available round the clock since they are at home.
 However, that can interfere with one’s personal life.
-If possible, it would be preferable to clarify to everyone that you will not be available beyond a specific time, a boundary that is well within your right to set.
+If possible, it would be preferable to clarify to everyone that you will not be available beyond a specific time, a boundary that is well within your right to set and how important a work life balance is for you.

 Having a workspace isolated from the rest of your household can allow you to mentally separate yourself from your work once you leave that space.
 This way, it will be easier for you to be present at home while taking breaks or after having clocked off.
 You must also avoid that workspace during other periods – never enter that space during a weekend, especially.